skyladfah/MajorStudio1_Quatitative/week_3/README.md

 ![image](https://github.com/skyladfah/Major-Studio/blob/main/code_still_screenshot.png)

-<p>I struggled a lot with JS and needed to seek help from other students.
+<p>My page built with code doesn't look exactly like my final design because I struggled a lot with JS and needed to seek help from other students.
 The challenge is not only building the semi-circle seating plan for America data but also linking several set of information together.
 For example, these elements must be tied up so that all change once clicked.

   <li> Seating plan (SVG)
   <li> The previous button